 Mr Falinski’s motion also received support from environmental activist group Save Our Coast, which gathered and presented 76,000 signatures against the continuation of the PEP 11 licence.

 Save Our Coast Founder and Director, Dr Natasha Deen, said it was significant to have the support of Liberal MPs calling for an end to PEP 11.

-“This is the result of intense community opposition since 2018 to PEP 11, with 76,000 people on our Save Our Coast petitions and 26,000 taking part in our STOP PEP 11 action, to lobby MPs against the dangerous plan to drill off our beautiful coast that risks catastrophic harm to our coast, our beloved marine animals, our climate and our way of life,” she said.
+“This is the result of intense community opposition since 2018 to PEP 11, with 76,000 people on our Save Our Coast petitions and 26,000 taking part in our STOP PEP 11 action, to lobby MPs against the dangerous plan to drill off our beautiful coast that risks catastrophic harm to our coast, our beloved marine animals, our climate and our way of life.

 “It is wonderful and moving to have the support of our MPs and to know they have heard us and are willing to speak up to represent our concerns in Federal Parliament, and call out the environmental injustice that is PEP 11, and we thank Jason Falinski for leading this motion today, to help Save Our Coast that we all love,” said Dr Deen.

 The decision on PEP 11 licence renewal rests with Minister for Resources Keith Pitt.
 Mr Falinski has previously called on the Minister not to renew the licence.
 A decision to renew is required by February 2021, when the licence will lapse and expire.